outofcoffee/imposter/docs/soap_plugin.md

 ```

 > **Tip**
 > Use conditional matching with resources, to only return a fault in particular circumstances.
+> See [fault-example](https://github.com/outofcoffee/imposter/blob/main/examples/soap/fault-example) for an example of how to do this.

 ## Scripted responses (advanced)